textX/textX/docs/grammar.rst

   assigned to :code:`height` attribute of the :code:`Person` instance.

 Notice the comma as the separator between matches and the semicolon match at the end of the rule.
+Those matches must be found in the input but the matched strings will be discarded.
+They represent a syntactic noise.

-If the RHS is textX one of BASETYPEs than the matched string will be converted to some of plain python types (e.g. int, string, boolean).
+If the RHS is one of textX BASETYPEs than the matched string will be converted to some of plain python types (e.g. int, string, boolean).

 If RHS is string or regex match like in this example::